Definition

 Melding

-In order to start playing melds, a certain number of cards must be placed down in order to meet a minimum point requirement.
+To start playing melds, a certain number of cards must be placed down to meet a minimum point requirement.

 Players must keep drawing and discarding until the requisite number of points have been placed down in the area of play.
-A Player may play a meld in order to meet this point requirement.
+A Player may play a meld to meet this point requirement.

 - Round 1, 50 points must be contributed.